dkmerys/volunteer_tracker/README.md

 1. Clone this repository to your machine
 2. Install packages Ruby Gem by typing `$ bundle install` in the command line
-3. Run the application by typing `ruby volunteer_tracker.rb` in the command line
+3. Run the application by typing `ruby app.rb` in the command line
 4. Visit localhost: 4567 to begin using the app

 or

-1. Visit https://boiling-plains-04680.herokuapp.com/ to view the web-hosted version
+1. Visit https://infinite-taiga-10676.herokuapp.com/ to view the web-hosted version

 ## Known Bugs

-This app does not currently replace numbers or give an error message when a number is entered.
+No bugs currently known

 ## Support and contact details